Vulnerability Discovered In Latest Ubuntu Distributions, Users Advised To Update

 Re: (Score:2)

-SystemD is a computer virus (Score:2)
+SystemD is a computer virus (Score:2, Insightful)

 SystemD is a computer virus